anatawa12/AvatarOptimizer/.docs/content/docs/reference/unused-bones-by-references-tool/index.md

 Marks it as EditorOnly that bones referenced only from EditorOnly meshes.

-This component is [Avatar Global Component](../../component-kind/avatar-global-components), so this should be added to an avatar root.
+This component should be added to an avatar root.
+(Kind: [Avatar Global Component](../../component-kind/avatar-global-components))

 {{< hint warning >}}